bytedance/SALMONN/README.md

 Welcome to the repo of **SALMONN**!

-SALMONN is the first large language model with universal auditory ability, created in collaboration with the Department of the Electronic Engineering of Tsinghua University and ByteDance.
-Compared with other auditory models that only support speech input or non-speech audio input, SALMONN has the ability to perceive and understand **all kinds of audio inputs** such as speech, audio events, music, etc., which gives the LLM "ears", so as to emerge advanced capabilities such as multi-language and cross-modal reasoning.
+SALMONN is a large language model (LLM) enabling speech, audio event, and music inputs, which is created by the Department of the Electronic Engineering of Tsinghua University and ByteDance.
+Instead of speech-only input or audio-event-only input, SALMONN can perceive and understand all kinds of audio inputs and therefore obtains emerging capabilities such as multilingual speech recognition & translation and audio-speech reasoning.
+This can be regarded as giving the LLM "ears" to have cognitive hearing abilities, which makes SALMONN a step towards hearing-enabled artificial general intelligence.

 We will open source the code and the model checkpoint soon.
 Stay tuned!